AniMer+: Unified Pose and Shape Estimation Across Mammalia and Aves via Family-Aware Transformer: Conclusion

+In future work, we will address these shortcomings by developing more expressive animal parametric models, incorporating more varied motion capture data from other species, adopting spatio‑temporal reconstruction methods, and enhancing ControlNet’s understanding of diverse species.
+Building upon our current multi-species success, we also aim to expand the model's applicability to an even broader and more diverse range of animals.

-\textbf{Acknowledgements.} This study was supported by the National Key Research and Development Program of China (2023YFC2415400); the National Natural Science Foundation of China (T2422012, 62071210, 62125107); the Guangdong Basic and Applied Basic Research (2024B1515020088); the Shenzhen Science and Technology Program (RCYX20210609103056042); the High Level of Special Funds (G030230001, G03034K003); the Shuimu Tsinghua Scholar Program (2024SM324).
+\textbf{Acknowledgements.} This work was done at the Department of Electronic and Electrical Engineering, Southern University of Science and Technology, Shenzhen, China.
+This study was supported by the National Key Research and Development Program of China (2023YFC2415400); the National Natural Science Foundation of China (T2422012, 62071210, 62125107); the Guangdong Basic and Applied Basic Research (2024B1515020088); the Shenzhen Science and Technology Program (RCYX20210609103056042); the High Level of Special Funds (G030230001, G03034K003); the Shuimu Tsinghua Scholar Program (2024SM324).